THARUNISWER/Images-Videos-to-ascii/README.md

 A python program to convert Images/Videos to ascii frames

 STEPS TO RUN:
-1)  Download the video-to-ascii python file
+1)  Download the video-to-ascii python file along with the fonts.
 2)  The following libraries are required.
     i.
 OpenCV
     ii. os